-Credit Hours: 3 Prerequisite: BUS 100 and BUS 101 Availability: On demand
+Credit Hours: 3 Prerequisite: BUS 100 and BUS 101

 CIS 362 System Analysis and Design

 This course studies the application of tools and techniques modeled from business environments.
 It is an analysis of data flow, data structure, process flow, file design, input and output, and model construction.
 Current methodologies utilizing object orientation and maturation concepts are introduced.